cosmos/sdk-tutorials/academy/2-main-concepts/migrations.md

 * There should be a leaderboard that lists the players with the most wins, but in limited numbers (for instance, only the top 100 scores).
 * To increase engagement, the player with the most recent score takes precedence over an _older_ contender with an equal score.

 It is not good enough to introduce a leaderboard for players currently winning and losing: you want to start with **all** those that played in the past.
-Fortunately, all past games and their outcomes have been kept in the chain state.
+Fortunately, you have kept all past games and their outcomes in the chain state.
 What you need to do is go through the record, update the players with their tallies, and add a leaderboard.
-Call your existing version "v1".
-To disambiguate, call your new one with the leaderboard "v2".
 <br/><br/>
+Call your existing app version **v1**.
+To disambiguate, call your new one with the leaderboard **v2**, and the upgrade's name `"v1tov2"`.
 <br/><br/>
 **New information**